 The trip by car to the Crimea

 From the moment when the Crimea returned to Russia in 2014, the popularity of the Peninsula to travel there by car from Russian regions has grown rapidly.
 And today, a trip by car to the Crimea almost no different from car trips to other regions of Russia, and, of course, has its advantages compared to the usual tour by plane or train.
 If you among those who are going to go to the Peninsula on your car, the following practical information will help you in planning your trip.
 Well, if you prefer to get to the Crimea by plane, and has on-site car rentals, you can find and book it through a search form:

 How to get to Crimea by car

 For trucks while there is a ferry.
 To get on the ferry, you need to go to Temryuk (Krasnodar Krai, the ferry on the map).
 Most a and popular route is by road via the M4 Krasnodar.
 You can travel through the Temryuk turning to Krasnodar, but the road there isn't a Federal matter.
 Many sections of the M4 toll, so it's best to determine in advance, will go for paid or free way, all information is here - http://m4don.info/.
 The fare for the route from Moscow to Krasnodar is from 500 rubles depending on the type of vehicle, method of payment and time of movement (at night the fare is cheaper).

 M4 actively "repaired" on separate plots almost always, so during the high season, traffic jams are formed.
 Also keep in mind that during peak season (July-August), even on the paid sites on the points of entry and exit, formed a huge tube, and to accelerate the passage of payment terminals it is better to use a pre-purchased T-pass (transponder).
 In addition, travel with the use of T-pass is cheaper by about 20%.
-The transponder itself is not necessarily to purchase, it is possible to rent from 100 rubles per month here https://avtodor-tr.ru
+The transponder itself is not necessarily to buy, it can be rented from $ 100 a month here https://avtodor-tr.ru